trychlos/pwix-env-settings/README.md

 - fortunatly, I was been able to fix the issue I encountered
 - so this package ;)

-Also please note that this package is a server-side **only** package.
-This is the reason why exports are only defined on server-side.

 ## Installation

 ```